-- Only go a low as you can without rounding your back.
+- Go only as low as you can go without rounding your back.

 - Try to keep your knees aligned with your feet.

 - Stand tall with your feet shoulder-width apart.
-Put your hands on your hips, or if you’re holding dumbbells, keep them to your sides.
+Put your hands on your hips, hold them at your chest, or — if you’re holding dumbbells — keep them at your sides.

-- Step forward with one foot and sink down until your front knee is at 90 degrees and your back shin is parallel to the ground.
+- Step forward with one foot and sink down until your front knee is at 90 degrees and your back shin is parallel to the floor.

-- Pause for a moment before talking a lunging step forward with your opposite foot.
+- Pause for a moment before taking a lunging step forward with your opposite foot.

-- Continuing alternating sides as you lunge forward.
+- Continue alternating sides as you lunge forward.

-- Avoid touching your back knee to the ground.
+- Avoid touching your back knee to the floor.

-- Try to keep your knee aligned, but not over, your toes.
+- Try to keep your knee aligned with, but not past, your toes.

 - Stop if you feel knee discomfort.